SpringMIST2025/SpringMIST2025.github.io/presentation_details.md

 **[Click here to upload your presentation](https://docs.google.com/forms/d/e/1FAIpQLSdXScZpAt_V2rmDsXB4Nd2BKoJrjCG8oiIdNwql5erxQujbzg/viewform?usp=preview)**

-If you have any issues using the upload form, then please email your presentation to `springmist2025@gmail.com`.
+If you have any issues using the upload form, then please email your presentation to `springmist2025@gmail.com`, and say if you would like to be considered for the Rishbeth Prize for the best MIST student talk (see eligibility details below).

 ## Poster presentations